evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive40/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 500 liters.
 With the rear seat down, it is 1750 liters.
-On the roof, you can load up to 75kg.
-The maxium weight of the car is 3010kg, and with the base weight of 2365 kg, you can max load 645 kg, including driver and passengers.
+On the roof, you can load up to 75 kg (165,3 lbs).
+The maxium weight of the car is 3010 kg (6636 lbs), and with the base weight of 2365 kg (5214 lbs), you can max load 645 kg (1422 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 2500, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 2500, and on unbraked, it is 750 kg (5512/1653 lbs).

 {{< sitefiguresized thumb="models/bmw/ix/ix_xdrive40/trunk_1_st.jpg" title="BMW iX xDrive40" width="3000" height="1998"  >}}